History of São Paulo FC: 2005 to 2008

 After a few hours, the expected opponent was confirmed: Liverpool, with São Paulo as the underdog.
 The English team’s goalkeeper had not conceded a goal in eleven matches.
 Rogério Ceni, already a club idol, played the final with an injured finger and a medial meniscus issue.
 In a fast-paced match, Liverpool pressured São Paulo with aerial balls and long passes, while the Tricolor played a defensively perfect game and scored a goal.
 Thus, the team secured a 1–0 victory with Mineiro’s goal, Rogério’s saves, and the team’s grit and determination.
 The three-time champion team exhibited a warrior-like spirit and valiant determination, though it lacked the talent of the 1992 and 1993 teams.
 However, it demonstrated a comparable level of deservingness, as it achieved victory in the championship with greater ease compared to the 1992 squad.

-That same year, on July 16, the Presidente Laudo Natel Athlete Training Center, also known as CFA de Cotia, was inaugurated in Cotia, Greater São Paulo.
-It was built to provide world-class infrastructure for the development of the club’s youth categories, including under-15, under-17, and under-20 teams.

 The Brazilian Championship match against Juventude drew one of the largest crowds of the tournament.

 After the title, a dismantling of the champion team was inevitable.
 Few key players were lost, one of the most significant being full-back Cicinho, but he was adequately replaced by Ilsinho.
 The team remained under the leadership of Rogério Ceni, now coached by Muricy Ramalho.
 After runner-up finishes in the Paulista, Libertadores, and Recopa, the team made the Brazilian Championship of 2006 their priority and only salvation for the season.
 The team led the table for nearly the entire championship, had the best attack and defense, and finished nine points ahead of the runner-up.
 The title-clinching match, as in previous championships, was a draw, this time 1–1 against Atlético Paranaense in the third-to-last round.
 The campaign’s highlights were Rogério Ceni, who led the team, won the championship missing from his collection, and became the world’s highest-scoring goalkeeper, and the fans, who filled the Morumbi Stadium.
 With the 2006 Brazilian Championship, São Paulo maintained its tradition of winning a Brazilian title every decade.